The Franchise Law Review: Editor's Global Overview

 There is no franchise-specific law in the United Kingdom and it is generally one of the more 'pro-franchisor' jurisdictions.
 Because of its colonial past and mercantilist traditions, English law is highly developed as regards international trade.
 As a result, English law is often adopted as the governing law in the international agreements of non-UK franchisors.

-Steven Feirman, Daniel Deane, Andrew Loewinger, Keri McWilliams, Arthur Pressman and Kendal Tyre
+Chapter written by Steven Feirman, Daniel Deane, Keri McWilliams, Brad Steinbrecher, Kendal Tyre and Nathan Warecki

 The United States is the birthplace of franchise regulation, the first such law being passed in California in the early 1970s.
 A complex network of both state and federal laws that imposes a cocktail of pre-contractual disclosure, registration and mandatory term requirements has led to many foreign franchisors believing that the law has become a near insuperable barrier to market entry.
 It is certainly a complex and ever-changing jurisdiction as regards franchise law, but with appropriate legal support it is far from impregnable.